-Port of Houston Authority OPEB Plan Schedule of Annual Money-Weighted Rate of Return
+Port of Houston Authority OPEB Plan Schedule of Annual Money-Weighted Rate of Return (unaudited)

-Fiscal Year Net Money-

-Ending Weighted

-December 31, Rate of Return
+Fiscal Year Ending December 31, Net Money- Weighted Rate of Return

 2016 10.50 %

 2017 10.90 %

 2018 (5.80)%

+2019 16.61 %

 This schedule is presented to illustrate the requirement to show information for 10 years.
 However, recalculations of prior years are not required, and if prior years are not reported in accordance with the current GASB standards, they should not be reported.